ethersphere/swarm-cli/README.md

 swarm-cli upload README.md
 ```

-The command above will print a `/bzz` URL that may be opened in the browser, and if the file format is suitable, the browser will display it.
+The command above will print a `/bzz` URL that may be opened in the browser.
+If the browser is able to handle the file format then the file is displayed, otherwise it will be offered to be downloaded.

 #### Folders and Websites